-In developing its Remuneration Policy, the Group takes into account the provisions that are included in the CBC Governance Directive.
+In developing its Remuneration Policy, the Group considers the provisions that are included in the CBC Governance Directive.

 The remuneration of Non-Executive Directors is determined and approved by the Board.
 Neither the Chairman nor any Director participates in decisions relating to their own personal remuneration.